mstan/keep-alive-tester/README.md

 Since the .subscribe() event does not check for the status of a connection, only incoming events, it cannot be triggered by an event it is unable to receive.
 This prevents .publish() from attempting to re-establish a potentially broken connection, since .subscribe() being triggered should guarantee an already healthy connection.

+#### Why the 2 hour keep alive value is set

+By nature of this application, the unit must go offline and become unresponsive for testing.
+For remote deployments, this is problematic as it renders the device unrecoverable.

+Therefore, a keep alive value must be set, albeit at a high value not to interfere with standard keep alive testing.

+keep alive is only ever triggered if a device has not sent other data.
+Therefore, through the duration of testing, each successful subscribe will reset the keep alive from being triggered and interfereing with testing.

+Most cellular operators set a very low default keep alive value, anywhere from 1.5 to 7 minutes.
+Particle devices intentionally have a longer keep alive.
+The longest observed keep alive test was 31 minutes on an Electron LTE.

+By nature of how the application runs, the device will be pinged at a set interval, and then wait the duration of that interval to check whether the connection still exists.
+If the connection is broken, the device will be unrecoverable until it's 2 hour keep alive value is triggered.
+Once the keep alive is triggered, the device becomes recoverable for the duration of its keep alive timeout.
+If the timeout window is missed--the owner will have to wait another 2 hours before attempting to recover the device.

+The 2 hour keep alive is set inentionally high to not interfere with standard testing.
+As 31 minutes is the highest known value at the time of this testing, it is reasonably assumed that values much higher will not be observed.
+Anecdotally, if a SIM card has a keep alive that exceeds 2 hours, this test will not not accurately reflect the keep alive and report an unusually high value.

 ### How the Node application works

 The node application is a simple application that works in two parts.
 There is the publisher and the listener.
 These work in parallel to ensure activity going to and coming from the device.